 The carrying value of our financial instruments including cash and cash equivalents, restricted cash and accounts receivable approximates their fair values due to the short term nature of these instruments.
-The fair values of our Exchangeable Notes, senior secured notes due 2025 and term loans under our Amended and Restated Credit Agreement are determined based on quoted market prices for a similar liability when traded as an asset in an active market, a Level 2 input.
-The outstanding principal balances of our AR Facility, and our Senior Secured Term Loan Due 2028, approximated their fair values as of June 30, 2023.
+The fair values of our 2025 Exchangeable Notes and 2026 Exchangeable Notes, senior secured notes due 2025 and 2027 and term loans under our Amended and Restated Credit Agreement are determined based on quoted market prices for a similar liability when traded as an asset in an active market, a Level 2 input.
+The fair value of the Senior Secured Term Loan Due 2028 and FILO Facility were determined using a valuation model that includes certain assumptions and Level 3 inputs.
+The outstanding principal balances of our AR Facility and FILO Facility approximated their fair value as of June 30, 2024.

-The following table presents the fair value and carrying value of our senior notes and borrowings under our senior secured credit facilities as of June 30, 2023 and December 31, 2022 (in thousands):
+The following table presents the fair value and carrying value of our senior notes and borrowings under our senior secured credit facilities as of June 30, 2024 and December 31, 2023 (in thousands):